Below-shot-noise capacity in phase estimation using nonlinear interferometers: Phase sensitivity in a Yurke setup in the presence of loss

 where $\sigma_\text{Y}^2$ is given by Eq.~\eqref{sigma_Y_loss}.
 This connection implies that the mean photon number, i.\,e., the detected intensity, is an optimal phase estimator in the Yurke-type setup.
 Such a behaviour is expected since the probability distribution that describes signal photons (thermal light) belongs to the exponential family of probability distributions.

-We consider as benchmark case for comparison the case of phase estimation using coherent light.
+We consider as benchmark case for comparison the case of phase estimation using coherent light and the photon number $n$ probing the sample as a resource.
 For a coherent state, the Fisher information $F_\text{c}^\text{coh}$ scales linearly with $n$.
 A feature of phase estimation with a coherent light is thus that the normalized Fisher information $F_\text{c}^\text{coh}/n$ remains constant when increasing the number of photons $n$.
 A quantum sensing protocol scheme for which $F_\text{c}/n$ increases with $n$ is said to have quantum-enhanced sensitivity, because it exceeds the sensitivity improvement achievable by a coherent state when increasing $n$.
-On the contrary, if the protocol shows that $F_\text{c}/n$ decreases with $n$, it would do worse than shot noise.
+On the contrary, if the protocol shows that $F_\text{c}/n$ decreases with $n$, it scales worse than shot noise.